BardezAnAvatar/Starbound-bardez-mORE-liquids-FU-compatability/README.md

 - TODO for future releases:
    - Add research nodes to FU research tree for the molten items in the chemistry tree

+## Attributions
+- Wrench icon appropriated from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Configure_openclipart.png) by Etz Haim.
+The graphic layer for this mod can be licensed under its terms, I guess.
+- Frackin' Universe logo appropriated from the [Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149) mod